-WCJC students enrolled at the Sugar Land Campus may use awarded financial aid funds to purchase a parking permit through the University of Houston online payment portal.
-Dates for using financial aid funds to purchase Sugar Land parking permits can be found on the WCJC website.
+WCJC students enrolled at the Sugar Land Campus may use accepted financial aid funds to purchase a parking permit through the University of Houston online payment portal.
+Information on purchasing a WCJC parking permit with financial aid can be found on the WCJC website under "Support" > "Health and Safety" > "Security and Public Safety" > "Parking".